JaGeo/MolecularToolbox/README.md

 2. Calculation of the Root-Mean-Square of the Cartesian Displacements
 <img src="https://github.com/JaGeo/MolecularToolbox/blob/master/Doc/Piktogramm-02.png" width="40%" height="40%">

-Have a look at [Doc/Documentation.pdf](https://github.com/JaGeo/MolecularToolbox/blob/master/Doc/Documentation.pdf) for an introduction to the use of the program.

 How to install the MATLAB Toolbox
 -------------